This Day In Writing History

 Dr. Zhivago raised the ire of Soviet authorities with its negative depictions of Soviet communism and the Red Army.
 As a result, it could not be published in the Soviet Union.
 So, Pasternak had a friend smuggle the manuscript out of the country.
 It was first published in Italy in 1957.

 The novel became an overnight sensation and was quickly translated into various languages and published throughout the non-communist world.
-In 1958 and 1959, the American edition of Dr. Zhivago spent 26 weeks at the top of the New York Times bestseller list.
+From 1958 to 1959, the American edition of Dr. Zhivago spent 26 weeks at the top of the New York Times bestseller list.

 Soviet literary critics, who never read his novel, called for Pasternak to be expelled from the Soviet Union, demanding that the authorities "kick the pig out of our kitchen-garden."